Emergency Items such as water, radio, and flashlights

 Prepping 101: Steps You Need To Take Today

 Is it possible to have priorities when prepping?
-While most of us don’t want to think about the worst things that could happen to us and our families, it’s still important to consider how to prepare so we aren’t caught off guard and in trouble.
+While most of us don’t want to think about the worst things that could happen to us and our families, it’s still important to consider how to prepare so we aren’t caught off guard and find ourselves in trouble.

 Stock Garden Seeds